 Stella Mann is a younger neighborhood, developed almost exclusively during the 1960s and 1970s.
 The neighborhoods surrounding Stella Mann were also largely developed during the 1970s and later.
-Existing structures and roads are shown in Figure 8.7. system of Tucson, but with some curves and culde-sacs.
+Existing structures and roads are shown in Figure 8.7.

+Development patterns in the oldest sections of the neighborhood largely honor the established grid system of Tucson, but with some curves and culde-sacs.
 Development patterns during the 1970's focused on much shorter cul-de-sac streets.
 The pattern of development by parcel and decade is found in Figure 8.8.